Free Staff Turnover Calculator UK | Rate and Cost Analysis

 What is the cost of high turnover?

-According to CIPD and Oxford Economics research, the average cost to replace an employee in the UK is approximately £30,000, factoring in recruitment, onboarding, lost productivity, and the learning curve for the replacement.
-For senior or specialist roles, this figure can exceed £50,000.
+According to CIPD and Oxford Economics research, the average cost to replace an employee is approximately 6 to 9 months of their salary.
+For senior or specialist roles, the cost can exceed 12 months’ salary once you factor in lost client relationships and institutional knowledge.

 Recruitment costs

-Job advertising, agency fees, interview time, background checks
+Job advertising, agency fees (typically 15-25% of salary), interview time, background checks, and DBS screening.

 Onboarding costs